-A restraining order or protective order is a legal order issued by a state court which requires one person to stop harming another person.
+A restraining order, or protective order, is a legal order issued by a state court which requires one person to stop harming another person.
 It is also sometimes called a protection order, an injunction, an order of protection, or some other similar name.
 Visit The National Network to End Domestic Violence for more information.

 As a victim of crime, you might qualify for financial assistance for a variety of needs resulting from your victimization.
-Qualifying uses vary from state to state but commonly medical bills, funeral or counseling expenses are covered.
+Qualifying uses vary from state to state but commonly medical bills, funeral costs or counseling expenses are covered.
 Compensation is managed on a state level and many states have applications for assistance available online.
 Visit the National Association of Crime Victim Compensation Board for more information.

-Emotional trauma is a common element for nearly EVERY victim.
+Emotional trauma is a common element for those who have experienced a crime or crisis, and all people experience trauma in unique ways.
 Some traumas you never ‚Äėget over‚Äô but you can learn ways to cope.